Tips from Genesis: Beating the Summer Heat

 Seek medical treatment immediately if you are disoriented, have a high body temperature, are vomiting, or have stopped perspiring.

-- Make certain you don’t leave small children or pets in a vehicle.
+- Don’t leave small children or pets in a vehicle.
 Temperatures can rise quickly to fatal ranges.
-One tip is to put something vital to your day in the back seat with a child, including a phone, a shoe or work materials.
+One tip is to put something important to your day in the back seat with a child, such as a phone, shoe or work materials.

 What to Watch For